May 14th, 2008

 Unlike you, of course.
 You moisturize.
 Go to the gym.
 Watch what you eat.
 Fret about whether you’re worthy of love.
 Worry about what masculinity actually means.
 And taste of tea-tree oil and lavender.

-If only we could bring those days back: days when you could operate heavy machinery and speedboats pissed out of your mind.
+If only we could bring those days back!
+When you could operate heavy machinery and speedboats pissed out of your mind.
 When no one thought you might be homo.
-When the only magazines you bought were Angling Times and Penthouse.
+When the only magazines you bought were Popular Mechanics and Penthouse.
 When women couldn’t keep their hands off you even though you had no dress sense, smelt bad and your hair was full of lard.

 And when toned, topless, tweaking 1970s hustlers checked themselves out in rest room mirrors while waiting for their next married punter.
 (Yes, that picture caught my eye too.)